MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->
 For Feature Updates, this policy specifies the deadline in days before automatically scheduling and executing a pending restart outside of active hours.
 The deadline can be set between 2 and 30 days from the time the restart becomes pending.
-If configured, the pending restart will transition from Auto-restart to Engaged restart (pending user schedule) to be executed automatically , within the specified period.
+If configured, the pending restart will transition from Auto-restart to Engaged restart (pending user schedule) to be executed automatically, within the specified period.

 Value type is integer.
 Default is 14.

-Supported value range: 2 - 30.
+Supported value range: 2-30.

 If no deadline is specified or deadline is set to 0, the restart will not be automatically executed and will remain Engaged restart (for example, pending user scheduling).